ablanco1950/CarsBrands_Inceptionv3/README.md

 TrainCarsBrandInception_v3CALLBACK_1_20CONTINUE.py

-It is observed that it continues in epoch 100 until it reaches 200, so when executing.
+It is observed that it continues in epoch 100 until it reaches 200.
+Then try again

 GuessCarsBrandsKaggle_Inception_v3_1_20.py

-You get a hit rate of

-The test starts as a model of the file

-ModelCarsBrands_Inception_v3_1_20.h5, it could be changed using the best_brand_1_20.h5 and keep the one that gave better results.
+ModelCarsBrands_Inception_v3_1_20.h5 is taken as the resulting file with the weigth, it could be changed by best_brand_1_20.h5 , keep the one that gave better results.